Shy Cat Club Program

 - Cats who are shy/fearful of people and prefer the company of other cats and animals

-We will not place cats who are best suited to be house pets and we won’t place kittens under age 6 months, unless they are feral/semi-feral without hope of becoming socialized (this may be waived on a case-by-case basis).
+We will not place cats who are best suited to be house pets and we won’t place kittens under age 6 months, unless they are too shy without hope of becoming socialized (this may be waived on a case-by-case basis).
 A minimum of TWO cats must be placed at the same location at the same time.
 We will determine if the cats can peacefully co-exist prior to placement.

 What Will You Provide?